joewashear007/recipes/recipes/index.md

 Basic Conversions
 -----------------------------------------------------

-!!! note
-### All You Really Need To Know About Converting Fresh Herbs to Dry Herbs
+!!! tip "All You Really Need To Know About Converting Fresh Herbs to Dry Herbs"
     * The general rule for *dried “flaky” herbs* like dried cilantro or dried tarragon is **3 to 1** or three parts fresh to one part dried.
     * If you are working with *dried ground herbs* like ground ginger which is going to be even more potent than the dried flaky herbs, the general ratio is **4 to 1** or four parts fresh to one part dried.

+### Conversion Table

 | Herb           | Fresh                          | Corresponding Dried     |